-The weather in South Africa in June is fairly pleasant with warm temperatures and lots of bright sunshine each day.
+What’s the weather like in South Africa in June?The weather in South Africa in June is fairly pleasant with warm temperatures and lots of bright sunshine each day.
 June falls within wet season, so the subtropical climate zones within the country will experience a lot of rain showers while the desert climates enjoy hot and dry weather throughout the month.

 Geographical influencesSouth Africa weather in June is mainly warm and sunny, which makes it a great time to visit for sightseeing, wildlife spotting and some sunbathing on the beach.
 The climate conditions range from subtropical in the northeast to Mediterranean in the southwest, and there’s also a dry, desert climate in smaller areas that rarely see a drop of rain all month.
 Temperatures never drop too low thanks to the Indian Ocean and the Atlantic, which help keep things mild and enjoyable.

 AveragesThe highest temperatures you can expect in South Africa in June are around 32°C. Things get cooler towards Cape Town, with highs of 18°C. If you prefer cooler weather on holiday, visit Johannesburg for a daily average of just 12°C. There’s around 1mm of rain over the month with up to 12 hours of warm sunshine each day.